tjwlucas/phpjstore/README.md

 ### Basic usage

-To intereact with a data object, first you need to create a data object.
+To interact with a data object, first you need to create a data object.
 This is done, using the `$store` object defined above, by calling the `get()` method:

 	$data = $store->get('somekey');